molnardan95/ds4/README.md

 ![alt text](https://github.com/molnardan95/ds4/blob/master/Charts/most_frequent_words_by_decade.png)

-The answer is no!
+The answer is not really!
 We see some slight differences, however these are very minor.
 There are some new words surfacing, such as "hey" or "hot", but these are still related to the same topic in the examined songs.

 A very interesting case is the word "ron" in the 1970s.
 There are two songs which contain this word a lot of times, "Da Doo Ron Ron" by Shaun Cassidy and "Bad Blood" by Neil Sedaka.
-In neither of these songs does this word have any meaning, it's more of a playful word that is mentioned so many times, that it made it to the toplist in that decade.
+In neither of these songs does this word have any meaning, it's more of a playful word that is mentioned so many times that it made it to the toplist in that decade.

-One thing we can say for sure, is that the most frequently used words did not change much over the years, and that they cover one or two very simple, easy to understand topic that everyone can relate to.
+One thing we can say for sure is that the most frequently used words did not change much over the years, and that they cover one or two very simple, easy to understand topic that everyone can relate to.

 ![alt text](https://github.com/molnardan95/ds4/blob/master/Charts/most_frequent_words_wordcloud.png)